autonity/docs.autonity.org/content/docs/concepts/accountability/_index.md

 If the _offending validator_ already has an _accusation_ pending, the accountability protocol determines the offender is not currently accusable.
 This is because the protocol has to wait to determine if the pending _accusation_ has been defended or, if not, promoted to a _fault_.
 Until then, it cannot determine if the offending validator has committed a rule infraction with a higher severity than the new candidate _accusation_ in the epoch or not.
 {{% /alert %}}

-As each block is finalised, AFD will attempt to promote _accusations_ where the _innocence proof submission window_ has expired within protocol constraints to proven _faults_.

-To check if an _offending_ validator has a _pending accusation_, a _reporting_ validator calls protocol functions:

 After successful [handling and verification](/reference/api/aut/op-prot/#handleevent-accountability-contract) of an _accusation_ on-chain, a `NewAccusation` event is emitted logging the _offending_ [validator identifier](/concepts/validator/#validator-identifier) address, _severity_ of rule infraction, and the event ID.

 There are protocol constraints on when an _accusation_ can be made.
 A _reporting validator_ can only submit an _accusation_ against an _offending validator_ within the constraints described in the table beneath.